Psychologist Maria Guerrero explains how PSU is changing how kids think and gives parents 5 tips to help them cut back and stay mentally healthy.

 This is great news, but there are things parents can do, and should do now, to help prevent PSU and its related mental health issues in the first place.

-Here are my top 5 recommendations to help parents cut down on the time their children spend on smartphones:
+How parents can help cut down the time their children spend on smartphones:

 To ensure consistency in all of the above, I highly recommend parents use a parental control app like Qustodio together with the phone’s native restriction settings.